jplusplus/CrawlerToolkit/README.md

 folder (like on Jekyll) but with the `single` layout instead of the `post` that you'd expect.

 Also, the purpose of this site is to test the preservation meta tags (see the specs).
-To do add one or more preservation meta tag you just have to add a preservation field in the post header as follows:
+To do add one or more preservation meta tag you just have to add a `preserve` field in the post header as follows:

 ```md
 ---
 layout: single